Camille Little

-Camille Little (born January 18, 1985) is a former American professional basketball player for the Women's National Basketball Association (WNBA).
-She began her WNBA career with the San Antonio Silver Stars in 2007.
-She played college basketball at North Carolina.
+Camille Smith (née Little; born January 18, 1985) is an American professional basketball coach and former player.
+She is currently an assistant coach for the Dallas Wings of the Women's National Basketball Association (WNBA) and the head coach for the Paul Quinn College women’s basketball program.
+She played college basketball for the North Carolina Tar Heels.
+Smith was selected 17th overall by the San Antonio Silver Stars in the 2007 WNBA draft and played in the league for 13 seasons with the Silver Stars, Atlanta Dream, Seattle Storm, Connecticut Sun, and Phoenix Mercury.

-High school career
+Smith started her coaching career in 2020 as a player development coach for the Dallas Wings in the WNBA.
+In 2022, she became the head coach of the Paul Quinn College women’s basketball program.
+She has combined that role with assistant coach duties with the Los Angeles Sparks and, currently, the Dallas Wings again.

+Early life

-Born in Winston-Salem, North Carolina, Little played for Carver High School, where she was named a WBCA All-American.
+Born in Winston-Salem, North Carolina, Smith played for Carver High School, where she was named a WBCA All-American.
 She participated in the 2003 WBCA High School All-America Game where she scored ten points.

 College career

-Known for her offensive skills and defensive game, Little and fellow All-American Ivory Latta led the North Carolina Tar Heels to two Final Four appearances in her four years at North Carolina.
-Little was voted the 2004 ACC Freshman of The Year and was named to the 2007 ACC All-Defensive Team.
+Known for her offensive skills and defensive game, Smith and fellow All-American Ivory Latta led the North Carolina Tar Heels to two Final Four appearances in her four years at North Carolina.
+Smith was voted the 2004 ACC Freshman of The Year and was named to the 2007 ACC All-Defensive Team.
 In her career at UNC, she has scored 1,773 points and averaged 12.8 points per game with 5.9 rebounds per game.
-Little was a McDonald's All-American in high school (2003).
+Smith was a McDonald's All-American in high school (2003).